- GMP Grade enzyme suitable for ex-vivo use in isolating cells for a variety of applications

 - White lyophilized cake under vacuum in amber bottle sealed with butyl rubber stopper

-- Contains >230 Million Neutral Protease Activity (NPA) units.
+- Contains >2.3 Million Neutral Protease (NP) units

-- Unopened product stable for at least 2 years when stored between -15 to – 25°C; internal studies indicate the reconstituted enzyme is stable at the same temperatures for at least 1 year, as long as no other protease enzyme has been added to the solution.
+- Unopened product stable for at least 2 years when stored at -20 ± 5 °C; internal studies indicate the reconstituted enzyme is stable at the same temperatures for at least 1 year, as long as no other protease enzyme has been added to the solution

-After assessing enzyme potency, the collagenase is aseptically dispensed into depyrogenated vials and lyophilized.
-When dry, the CIzyme Thermolysin vials are sealed under vacuum.
-A representative sample from the batch is reconstituted and analyzed by a variety of quality control tests.
+AF Thermolysin is purified from B. thermoproteolyticus animal origin free culture supernatants and purified by re-crystallization and column chromatography.
+After assessing enzyme potency, the AF is sterile filtered and aseptically dispensed into depyrogenated vials and lyophilized.
+When dry, the AF Thermolysin vials are sealed under vacuum.
+Representative samples from the batch are reconstituted and quality control tested.
 Results are compared to established specifications before release into inventory.